TrshPuppy/obsidian-notes/practical-ethical-hacking/networking/subnetting.md

 # Subnetting
-Subnetting is an organizational technique used on networks break them up into sub networks.
+Subnetting is an organizational technique used on networks to break them up into sub networks.
 Subnetting works by taking advantage of [CIDR Notation](/networking/routing/CIDR.md) to re-delegate bits in an IP Address to serve either the host or the network.

 ## Subnet Mask:
 The subnet mask tells you which parts of the IP address are network bits vs host bits.
 Each octet set to `255` in the subnet mask denotes an entire byte which belongs to the network.
 Each `0` in the subnet mask denotes bits belonging to the host: